900 |

 compile a one-thousand volume encyclopedia.

-at Corfe Castle.
-His brother Fathered II inherits the
+killed at Corfe Castle.
+His brother Fathered II inherits

 Un-counseled" by his contemporaries, a name often